sjcappella/SimpX/README.md

 	var x := 4
 	var y := &x

-Each operation will consult the interpreters dynamic memory and retrieve the value located at that memory location.
+Each operation will consult the interpreter's dynamic memory and retrieve the value located at that memory location.